Linearizing Binary Optimization Problems Using Variable Posets for Ising Machines: Conclusion

 \section{Conclusion}

-We proposed linearization via ordering variables of QUBO problems to improve applicability and performance of Ising machines.
-Linearization eliminates quadratic terms in the QUBO objective function by introducing auxiliary penalty of ordinal conditions with suitable coefficients, thereby simplifying energy landscape of the QUBO problem and enhancing minor embedding.
-We developed general and practical algorithms to extract a valid order and demonstrated its computational complexity.
-Through experiments on synthetic QUBO problems and MKPs, we validate effects of the proposed method.
-The results confirms that linearization mitigates performance degradation of Ising machines due to minor embedding (possibly not by improving quality of minor embedding but by simplifying energy landscape), enables minor embedding of larger QUBO instances and substantially reduces optimality gaps on practical problems.
+We proposed linearization of quadratic unconstrained binary optimization (QUBO) problems using variable posets to improve applicability and performance of Ising machines.
+Linearization eliminates quadratic terms in the objective function by introducing an auxiliary penalty of ordinal conditions with suitable coefficients, thereby simplifying the energy landscape of the QUBO problem and enhancing minor-embedding.
+We developed general and practical algorithms to extract a valid partial order and demonstrated their computational complexity.
+Through experiments on synthetic QUBO problems and MKPs, we validated the effects of the proposed method.
+The results show that linearization mitigates performance degradation of Ising machines due to minor-embedding (possibly not by improving quality of minor-embedding but by simplifying energy landscape), enables minor-embedding of larger QUBO instances, and substantially reduces optimality gaps on practical problems.